elle-the-dev/git-gopher/README.md

 ## Usage

-**gid-gopher** is run from the command line, same as `git`.
+**git-gopher** is run from the command line, same as `git`.
 The commands will be standard git commands, as if running them directly in the current working directory.

 ### Menu